 Recovering from natural infections develops antibodies that provide protection against future infections.
 Thus, herd immunity can be reached when enough people recover and develop antibodies against the disease.
 However, there are dangers of developing herd immunity through community infection.
 For example, it is possible for you to contract the COVID-19 infection after recovering from it.
 In such cases, infections can lead to serious complications.

-Unlike the method of developing antibodies through natural infections, vaccines are a safe way of creating immunity.
+Unlike the method of developing antibodies through natural infections, vaccines are a safe way of creating population immunity.
 People can be vaccinated against a specific disease to develop antibodies.
-Herd immunity can be reached by vaccinating the population, thereby reducing the spread of infection.
+It can be reached by vaccinating the population, thereby reducing the spread of infection.
 Vaccines have been successfully used to create herd immunity against diseases such as polio, rubella, and smallpox.

 Additional Read: How to Improve Immunity?